Fujifilm X-M1 vs Leica M Typ 262

 It is notable that the X-M1 offers wifi support, while the M Typ 262 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the X-M1 and the M Typ 262 have been discontinued, but can regularly be found used on eBay.
+Both the X-M1 and the M Typ 262 have been discontinued, but can regularly be found used on ebay.
 The M Typ 262 was replaced by the Leica M10, while the X-M1 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.
+Further information on the features and operation of the X-M1 and M Typ 262 can be found, respectively, in the Fujifilm X-M1 Manual (free pdf) or the online Leica M Typ 262 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-M1 and the Leica M Typ 262?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.